IcingTomato/WioTerminal-LoRaWAN-Gateway-Tester/README.md

 ### Wio Terminal instruction

-The LoRa tester is basically sending a frame on demand in regular to the gateway and then transfer to server(Uplink), after that it will enter waiting for an ACK status.
+The LoRaWAN Gateway Tester is basically sending a frame on demand in regular to the gateway and then transfer to server(Uplink), after that it will enter waiting for an ACK status.
 If the RoLa tester does not get the responded, it will sent the same frame again until the number of setting. conversely, the ACK obtain the respond(Downlink) back to LoRa tester, that mean the message is passed to a backend service, eventually the imformation will display on the Wio terminal screen.

 This project bases using on the Arduino, you need to download the Arduino IDE and some library on your PC, if you are first time use the Wio terminal, here is the [**Wio terminal instruction**](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/).